 Enquiries about the historical records of both houses of Parliament should be directed to the Parliamentary Archives.

 Enquiries about the work of Parliament from teachers and young people should be directed to the Parliamentary Education Service, which acts for both Houses of Parliament.

 Enquiries about private legislation, hybrid bills and orders should be directed to one of the Private Bill Offices of both Houses.

 References relating to Hansard records can be obtained through the Search Engine.
 Alternatively you could contact either the Commons or the Lords Information Offices who will be able to help you further.
 Please note that only Members can ask for corrections to Hansard, which have to be approved by a Principal Assistant Editor.
 However, when we “proofread” the daily part we pick up errors and authorise corrections so there is not usually any need to inform us of errors you may find.

 For enquiries about Copyright Permission, please see the related web page.

-For other types of enquiries such as those about Judicial Business, House of Lords Select Committees or the Parliamentary Bookshop, please see our Directory of MPs, Peers and Offices page.
+For other types of enquiries such as those about Judicial Business, House of Lords Select Committees or the Parliamentary Bookshop, please see the contact page.